HTTP Support

 3. Context Cancellation

 Failsafe-go makes it easy to use any policies with HTTP.
-You can create a failsafe RoundTripper for some policy composition which can be used with an http.Client:
+You can create a failsafe RoundTripper for a policy composition which can be used with an http.Client:

 client := &http.Client{